 For employees, you are allowed to make salary contributions of any value into an existing Simple IRA plan as long as these deductions do not exceed limits specified by the law.
-The largest amount of money that an employee is allowed to contribute to a simple IRA plan in 2013 is twelve thousand dollars.
-This is raised five hundred from the previous 2012 limit.
+The largest amount of money that an employee is allowed to contribute to a simple IRA plan in 2014 is twelve thousand dollars.
+This has remained the same as the previous 2013 limit.

 Combining Your Simple IRA Plan.
-If your employer offer an additional plan that you take part in that also includes an elective salary reduction, then additional limits apply.
-In particular, the Simple IRA rules dictate that total contribution to all plans in 2013 cannot exceed seventeen thousand five hundred dollars (estimated.)
-In 2012, this amount was seventeen thousand.
+If your employer offers an additional plan that you take part in that also includes an elective salary reduction, then additional limits apply.
+In particular, the Simple IRA rules dictate that total contributions to all employer sponsored plans in 2014 cannot exceed seventeen thousand five hundred dollars (estimated.)
+In 2013, this amount was seventeen thousand five hundred dollars also.
 These amounts are not subject to individual retirement account income limits.

 Employees are allowed to modify their contribution levels each year while the plan is in its election period without violating IRS rules.
 The election period as specified by the employer must be a minimum of 60 days in length, and employees must be notified in advance about election opportunities that are on the way.
 Simple IRA plans that are already in effect are required to have a yearly election period that spans the time between November 2nd and December 31st.
 Plans are allowed to have multiple election periods each year beyond the required 60 day election period.